 Open the top lid of the jar slightly to allow the air flow needed for the fermentation.
 Leave it at room temperature for about 24 hrs.
 The primary fermentation is finished when the milk becomes thicker and sour in taste.

-- Pour small amount of room temperature milk in glass jar and add milk kefir grains from the bag/container.
+- Pour a small amount of room temperature milk in a glass jar and add milk kefir grains from the bag/container.

 - Leave to ferment for 24 hours.